gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Goals:
     -   Get Gumption's solo adventure going
+    -   Show Dockety's leadership and willingness to sacrifice
+    -   Show that Bots' End isn't the only community of free bots
 -   Repeat Maddy's abduction from Gumption's point of view
 -   Argument
     -   Gumption wants to go after her